 Frequently Asked Questions

-What are the 4 algorithms of machine learning?
+What are algorithms in machine learning?

-Which is the best ML algorithm?
+Which algorithm is best in ML?

 What is the use of ML algorithms?